-First, make sure that a passphrase has been set using the instructions in Encryption (page 103) before attempting to replace the failed drive.
+First, make sure that a passphrase has been set using the instructions in Encryption (page 97) before attempting to replace the failed drive.
 Then, follow the steps 1 and 2 as described above.
 During step 3, a prompt will appear to input and confirm the passphrase for the pool.
 Enter this information then click Replace Disk.
-Immediately restore the encryption keys to the pool (page 119).